 Castles and Wines of Portugal

 The castles and wine tour will live up to its name.
 Most nights will be passed either in castles or old convents converted to beautiful charming hotels.
-And the wine… well come and judge for yourself!
+And the wine… well, come and judge for yourself!

 On guided tours, riders tend to stick together as a group with the guide.
-Riders sometimes can go ahead to the next turn or next town, but the norm is sticking together.
+Riders can sometimes go ahead to the next turn or next town, but the norm is sticking together.
 If you’re a more independent cyclist who prefers to ride at your own pace, a self-guided bike tour may be a better option.